ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 ## Inside the Spotlights Team

-This season, we will say farawell to some of our members as well as welcome some fresh blood to the ranks of Spotlights Curators, thanks for all your hard efforts to deliver the seasonal doso of outstanding beatmap material!
+This season, we will say farewell to some of our members as well as welcome some fresh blood to the ranks of Spotlights Curators.
+Thanks for all your hard efforts to deliver the seasonal dose of outstanding beatmap material!

 **Curator additions:**